SMS Erzherzog Ferdinand Max (1865): Later career

 After returning to Pola, Tegetthoff kept his fleet in the northern Adriatic, where it patrolled against a possible Italian attack.
 The Italian ships never came, and on 12 August, the two countries signed the Armistice of Cormons; this ended the fighting and led to the Treaty of Vienna.
 Though Austria had defeated Italy at Lissa and on land at the Battle of Custoza, the Austrian army was decisively defeated by Prussia at the Battle of Königgrätz.
 With the war over, Erzherzog Ferdinand Max went into the British Royal Navy shipyard in Malta to have her bow repaired.
 As a result of Austria's defeat, Kaiser Franz Joseph was forced to accede to Hungarian demands for greater autonomy, and the country became Austria-Hungary in the Ausgleich of 1867.
 The two halves of the Dual Monarchy held veto power over the other, and Hungarian disinterest in naval expansion led to severely reduced budgets for the fleet.
 In the immediate aftermath of the war, the bulk of the Austrian fleet was decommissioned and disarmed.

+In 1869, Erzherzog Ferdinand Max was assigned to a squadron sent to patrol the Levant in the eastern Mediterranean; she served as the flagship of Rear Admiral Friedrich von Pöck.
+The squadron also included the ironclad Salamander, the screw corvette Helgoland, the gunboats Streiter, Reka, and Hum, and the screw schooner Kerka.
+In early September, Erzherzog Ferdinand Max and Salamander cruised off the island of Rhodes, and on 12 September, they stopped in Smyrna for Salamander to have her bolers repaired.
+Helgoland joined them there later that month with mail for the ships.
+Erzherzog Ferdinand Max and Helgoland departed on 28 September to visit Mytilene, arriving on 2 October.
+From there, the ships sailed on to Urla, where Pöck received orders to return to Smyrna to await instructions to join Franz Joseph for the opening of the Suez Canal.
+While waiting for Franz Joseph to arrive, Erzherzog Ferdinand Max moved to Çanakkale to take on coal on 26 October; there, she met the Italian ironclad Roma, which had carried Vice Admiral Prince Amadeo for a visit to Constantinople.
+On 28 October, Pöck arrived aboard the steamer Fiume and returned to Erzherzog Ferdinand Max.